Joey Votto: 2012 season

-On April 2, 2012, Votto signed a 10-year, $225 million contract extension with the Reds, which runs through the 2024 season.
-The deal includes the two years that remained on his previous contract and pushes the total worth of the contract to 12 years and $251.5 million—the longest active deal in baseball at the time.
-The deal (including the one-year team option), is the 13th-largest deal in MLB history.
-At the time, it was the longest guaranteed contract in MLB history.
+On April 2, 2012, Votto signed a 10-year, $225 million contract extension with the Reds, which ran through the 2024 season.
+The deal included the two remaining years on his previous contract and pushed the total worth of the contract to 12 years and $251.5 million—the longest active deal in baseball and the longest guaranteed contract in MLB history at the time.
+The deal, including a one-year team option, was the 13th-largest deal in MLB history.
 Also, the contract made Votto the highest paid athlete from Canada.

-On May 13, Votto went 4-for-5 with three home runs and six RBI, including a walk-off grand slam against the Washington Nationals in a 9–6 win.
+On May 13, Votto went 4-for-5 with three home runs and six RBI, including a walk-off grand slam against the Nationals in a 9–6 win.
 It was the first time in major league history that a player hit three home runs including a walk-off grand slam in a single game.

 On July 1, Votto was selected by the fans as a National League team starter in the 2012 MLB All-Star Game.
 At the time of his selection, he was hitting .350 with 14 home runs and 47 RBIs.

-On July 16, the Reds announced that Votto would need arthroscopic knee surgery to repair a torn meniscus in his left knee and was expected to miss three to four weeks.
+On July 16, the Reds announced that Votto needed arthroscopic knee surgery to repair a torn meniscus in his left knee and was expected to miss three to four weeks.
 He originally hurt the knee June 29 sliding into third base.
 He left the next day before the bottom of the fifth inning and missed the next two games because of inflammation in his knee.
-At the time surgery was announced, he was leading the NL in walks, doubles, OBP, and extra-base hits.
-He was second in RISP average and third in slugging percentage.
+At the time surgery was announced, he was leading the National League in walks, doubles, on-base percentage, and extra-base hits.
+He was second in batting average with runners in scoring position and third in slugging percentage.

-On September 5, Votto returned to the Reds' line-up in a game against the Philadelphia Phillies.
+On September 5, Votto returned to the Reds' lineup in a game against the Phillies.
 In his first at-bat since July 15, he lined a single off pitcher Roy Halladay in the first inning.
-He would finish the game 2-for-3 with a walk.
-After his return from the disabled list, he struggled with his power numbers.
+He finished the game 2-for-3 with a walk.
+After his return from the disabled list, he struggled to hit for power.
 In 25 games, he hit eight doubles and drove in seven runs, but didn't hit any home runs.
-He still got on base at a high clip with an OBP of .505 and walking 28 times.
-In that span, he also batted over .316.
+He still got on base at a high clip with an on-base percentage of .505 and walking 28 times.
+In that span, he also batted .316.

-Votto finished the season having played in 111 games—the fewest he had played in a season since becoming the Reds' starting first basemen in 2008.
+Votto finished the season having played in 111 games—the fewest he played in a season since becoming the Reds' starting first basemen in 2008.
 He had a .337 batting average, .474 on-base percentage, and a .567 slugging percentage to go along with 14 home runs, 56 RBI, and 44 doubles.
-His 94 walks led the NL.
-(Eighteen of his walks were intentional, which led the majors.)
+His 94 walks tied for the National League lead with Dan Uggla and his 18 intentional walks tied with Prince Fielder to lead the majors.